YoungForest/en/source/_posts/Windows-Dev-Improvement.md

 This will display a list of the directories along with the number of times you've visited each one.

 With Autojump, you can navigate your file system more efficiently and quickly, making your development experience on Windows more enjoyable and efficient.

+## Z.lua, a faster equivalent of autojump

+[z.lua](https://github.com/skywind3000/z.lua) is a faster equivalent of autojump.
+It is written in pure Lua and has no external dependencies.
+It is also faster than autojump.
+I use it more on Windows and PowerShell.

 ## Conclusion